pogJames/notes/non-relational.md

 3. Data Model Alignment
 > Store data the way your application uses it.
 If your React dashboard needs a sensor with its recent readings, store it that way—no joins required

+### Core Concepts You Must Know
+**CAP Theorem**: You can only guarantee two of three: Consistency, Availability, Partition tolerance.
+Relational databases prioritize consistency.
+Most NoSQL systems let you choose—often favoring availability and partition tolerance, accepting "eventual consistency."
+**Eventual Consistency**: After an update, given enough time with no new updates, all replicas will converge to the same value.
+For your temperature dashboard, showing a reading that's 100ms stale is usually fine.
+**Denormalization**: Instead of normalizing data across tables, you duplicate it to avoid joins.
+Store the sensor name with every reading, even though it's redundant.
+Disk is cheap; joins across distributed systems are expensive.
+**Sharding**: Data is split across machines by a shard key.
+Choose poorly (like sharding by sensor type when 90% are temperature sensors) and you get hot spots.
+Choose well (sensor_id) and load distributes evenly.

 ### MongoDB
 ```
 {